andrew/ultimate-awesome/README.md

 - [awesome-electric-vehicles](https://github.com/gmxavier/awesome-electric-vehicles) - Awesome list of Electric Vehicles and Resources for EV enthusiasts like yourself!.
 - [awesome-sre-tools](https://github.com/gorkemozlu/awesome-sre-tools) - A curated list of Site Reliability and Production Engineering tools.
 - [awesome-playgrounds](https://github.com/govindarajanv/awesome-playgrounds) - Links to playgrounds.
-- [gamedev-free-resources](https://github.com/gravitygamesinc/gamedev-free-resources) - This repository offers free assets for game developers, including 2D and 3D art, sound effects, music, and more, all at no cost. .
-- [game-dev-news](https://github.com/gravitygamesinc/game-dev-news) - Curated list of gaming forums and news sources to keep you updated on industry trends, discussions, and developments. .
 - [personal-awesome-list](https://github.com/GTagent/personal-awesome-list) - Awesome list i reference.
 - [awesome-design-patterns](https://github.com/Guruscode/awesome-design-patterns) - Forked for design patterns.
 - [Awesome-MCP-Servers-directory](https://github.com/habitoai/Awesome-MCP-Servers-directory) - A comprehensive collection of Model Context Protocol (MCP) servers categorized by functionality.
 This repository helps developers and AI enthusiasts discover and utilize the wide array of available MCP servers for various applications.